magarenzo/METAR-Bot/README.md

 # weather-report-automation

-Download, parse and write XML data to a spreadsheet using Python
+Download, parse and write XML data to a spreadsheet

 ---